abriljordan/ga_blog/docs/student-tracker/manage-students.md

 ## Add and remove students

 **Add students to the group:**
-*	Check box to select student, then click blue arrow pointing right.
+*	Check the box to select students, then click blue arrow pointing right.
 * Click Save button to save changes.

 **Remove students from the group:**
-*	Check box to select student, then click blue arrow pointing left.
+*	Check the box to select student, then click blue arrow pointing left.
 * Click Save button to save changes.

 ![Dashboard Interface]({{site.baseurl}}/assets/images/student.add-remove-students-form.png)